Cxyda/OmaTools-RTSCamera/README.md

 ## How To Setup
 1) Clone / copy the *O.M.A.Games* folder to your */Assets/Plugins/* folder.
-2) Select *O.M.A.Tools > Cameras > Create FloatingCamera* from Unity's tools menu
+2) Select *O.M.A.Tools > Cameras > Create RTS Camera* from Unity's tools menu
-3) The *FloatingCameraRig* GameObject will be spawned in the Inspector.
+3) The *RTSCameraRig* GameObject will be spawned in the Inspector.

 ## How To Customize
-1) The settings file is located at */Assets/Plugins/O.M.A.Games/FloatingCamera/Settings*
+1) The settings file is located at */Assets/Plugins/O.M.A.Games/RTSCamera/Settings*
 2) Enable the features you like
 3) Hit the Play! button
-4) Tweak the settings of the FloatingCameraSettings ScriptableObject
+4) Tweak the settings of the RTSCameraSettings ScriptableObject

 ## Trouble Shooting
-- Make sure the *FloatingCameraRig* is **ABOVE** you terrain / object you want to float on.
+- Make sure the *RTSCameraRig* is **ABOVE** you terrain / object you want to float on.
 Otherwise the height recognizion will not work

 ## Known Issues
 - The height-recognition currently also captures trees etc. on terrains.
 This causes jumping of the camera.